Taga Castle: Tagajō Stele

-In 1998 it was designated an Important Cultural Property.
+In 1998 it was designated an Important Cultural Property, and this designation was elevated to that of a National Treasure in 2024.

 Tagajō Temple ruins

 Excavations to the southeast of the fort have uncovered the ruins of a temple, now known as Tagajō Haiji.
 Such temples were built in concert with a provincial administrative center.
 Five buildings have been identified inside a large rectangular compound enclosed by an earthen wall.

 Tōhoku History Museum

 The Tōhoku History Museum (東北歴史博物館), on the grounds of the Taga Castle, has finds from the excavations as well as from other sites in Tōhoku.